-In order to meet the objective of progressively reducing electricity consumption, APB applies the following criteria:
+To meet the objective of progressively reducing electricity consumption, APB applies the following criteria:

 - Modernisation of the public lighting network. - Change luminaires with continuous consumption, or used for more than ten hours a day, to LED technology. - Incorporation of measures and actions to increase the energy efficiency of air conditioning in buildings.